 While taking ownership of two properties by way of a second mortgage can be a little complex, it’s more than feasible.

 Known as a “let-to-buy” transaction, it’s a case of converting your current home into a rental property and purchasing a second property to call home.
 The mortgage on your original property then becomes a buy-to-let mortgage, which you will cover with the income you receive from your subsequent tenants.
 In the meantime, a new mortgage is required to cover the costs of your new home, which you will pay with your income and/or savings in the usual way.

 In order to qualify for a buy-to-let mortgage, for which you’ll need to transform your current home into a rental property, lenders typically expect the property to generate a monthly rental income of 125% of the required monthly mortgage payment.
 If the monthly mortgage payment was £1,000, this would mean you’d need to charge a monthly rent price of at least £1,250.

 If you’re able to comfortably cover the buy-to-let mortgage repayments by way of your tenants’ monthly rent payments, you’ll almost certainly qualify for the loan you need.

 Your previous home has been converted into a rental property, which, under the terms of a buy-to-let mortgage, is no longer habitable for you personally.
 Hence, you need a place to live; you also need a new mortgage.

 The process of obtaining a mortgage on a new property when letting out a previous property is similar to any standard mortgage application.
 Assuming the lion’s share of the rental income on your previous home is used to pay your buy-to-let mortgage, it won’t have much impact on your official overall income.

-Independent Support and Advice
+Independent support and advice

-Due to the inherent complexities of the let-to-buy process, it’s important to seek independent support and advice from the earliest possible stage.
+Due to the inherent complexities of the let-to-buy process, it’s important to seek independent support and advice at the earliest possible stage.
 Along with helping establish your eligibility for such a move, an independent adviser or broker will help you find the best funding solution available.